kbhadury/Hilbert/README.md

 * | : turn around
 * [ : push the current position and direction data to the stack
 * ] : pop position and direction data from the stack

+The $ symbol is a special constant:
+* $ : draw a leaf

 The rotation angle is specified in the constructor, along with a set of variables and their rules.
 When we encounter a constant in our input string, we perform its action.
 If we encounter a variable, we replace it with another string according to its corresponding rule.
 For instance, to draw the Hilbert curve we specify the variables A, B, C, and D, and map them to the following rules:
 * A = B-F+CFC+F-D&F^D-F+&&CFC+F+B//